Black Diaries: Details

+Casement's biography by Brian Inglis (1973–74) aired both arguments in a chapter in Part VII, "The Forgery Controversy".
+Inter alia, Inglis pondered why any putative forgers in the two-month window between Casement's arrest and trial had created 3 diaries and a cash register, ".. when a single diary would have sufficed". ".. a single mistake in any of them would have destroyed the whole ugly enterprise".

 In 1993 a Home Office expert Dr. David Baxendale made a report featured in a BBC Radio 4 documentary.
 Dr. Baxendale stated that "the bulk of the handwriting in there is the work of Roger Casement".
 With reference to alleged interpolations he stated: "the handwriting of all the entries which were of that nature correspond closely with Mr Casement's handwriting."
+Baxendale’s opinion was broadcast to coincide with the open release of the diaries in the National Archives.

-In 1994 Eoin O'Máille attempted to analyse the use of words in the white and black diaries, to establish if the latter were written by Casement, but the result was criticised by Hugh Casement for using "a computer programme which was designed to tell the 'reading age' of North American schoolchildren ...
+In 1994 Eoin O'Máille analysed the use of words in the two 1910 diaries, to establish if both were written by Casement, but the result was criticised for using "a computer programme which was designed to tell the 'reading age' of North American schoolchildren ...
 Linguistic analysis is something a little more subtle than that!"

-At the turn of the 21st century a forensic examination of the diaries was commissioned by Bill McCormack, Professor of Literary History at Goldsmiths College, University of London.
+In 2002 a forensic examination of the diaries was commissioned by Bill McCormack, Professor of Literary History at Goldsmiths College, University of London.
 The documents were examined by Audrey Giles, a leading forensic handwriting examiner, who concluded, according to a report in The Guardian, that "the handwriting, ink, paper, pen strokes and pencillings were all genuine."
 McCormack published a book on Maloney and the diaries in 2002.
-The Royal Irish Academy formally published The Giles Report in 2005.
+The Giles Report was published in 2005.

 Also in 2002 Professor Daniel Vangroenweghe's examination of Casement's time in the Congo was published.
 He is a Belgian historian of the Congo Free State period, and argues closely that Casement's use of Kikongo slang, and some entries about people and places in 1903, could not have been known in London in 1916.
 Finally he quotes from the unpublished autobiography of John Harris, who was shown the diary in 1916: "I was so firmly convinced, that the diary was not Roger Casement's handiwork.
 Alas, when it was put before me and I had examined certain parts, my confidence was shaken.
 Then I came upon two or three facts only known in Europe to Casement and myself, and then my hopes were scat [sic]...".